HumabHatterZed/WhistleWindInscryptionMods/WhistleWind.AbnormalSigils/README.md

 Fervent Adoration|-2|If there is an ongoing Movement, this card will strike at a random space, prioritising cards with this effect and ignoring cards performing a Movement.
 Otherwise, lose this effect.
 Worms|-2|At the start of the owner's turn, this card gains 1 Worms.
 At 5+ Worms, target allied cards with a chance to inflict 1 Worms with each strike.
 Spores|-1|At the end of the owner's turn, this card takes damage equal to its Spores.
 When this card perishes, create a Spore Mold Beast in its place with stats equal to its Spores.
-Flagellation|-1|When this card is struck, receive additional damage equal to its Flagellation.
+Flagellation|-1|When this card is struck, receive more damage equal to its Flagellation.
 Haste|1|This card's Speed is raised by this effect's Potency.
 At the start of the owner's next turn, remove this effect.
 Bind|-1|This card's Speed is reduced by this effect's Potency.
 At the start of the owner's next turn, remove this effect.
 Pebble|2|At the start and end of the owner's turn, this card regains 1 Health.
 When this card perishes, inflict Grief on all allied creatures.